-When you think of the national parks, you typically envision hiking through the woods, laughing around a campfire, swimming in a lake, and other iconic activities.
+When you think of our national parks, you might envision hiking through the woods, laughing around a campfire, swimming in a lake, or other iconic outdoor activities.
 But for people with disabilities, there’s much more to think about.

-However, having a disability doesn't have to hold you back from enjoying the national parks.
-Many parks offer programs designed for people with disabilities and other wheel accessible activities and amenities.
-So before you experience the great outdoors, it's best to plan your trip by checking out these helpful tips.
+However, having a disability doesn't have to hold you back from enjoying the country's beautiful national parks.
+Many U.S. national parks offer programs designed for people with disabilities along with wheel-accessible activities and amenities.
+So before you set out on your great outdoor adventure, plan your trip by checking out these helpful tips on accessibility in the national parks.

-If you are disabled, you may have access to a free national parks entry pass.
-The National Parks and Federal Recreational Lands Annual Pass is a lifetime pass offered to those who are permanently disabled.
-If you are partially-disabled, however, you may not qualify.
-In order to receive your pass, the disability must be permanent and limit one or more major life activities.
+If you are disabled, you may be qualified to receive a free national parks entry pass.
+The National Parks and Federal Recreational Lands Annual Pass is a lifetime pass offered to U.S. citizens and permanent residents who are permanently disabled, including children.
+Disabilities can include physical, mental, or sensory impairment.
+If you are partially disabled, however, you may not qualify.
+To receive a free access pass, the disability must be permanent and limit one or more major life activities.

-In order to apply for the pass, you will be asked to provide proof of permanent disability with one of the following:
+When applying for the pass, you will be asked to provide proof of residency or... citizenship with photo identification, plus proof of permanent disability from one of the following:

-- A document issued by a Federal agency, like the Veteran's Administration, Social Security Disability Income, or Supplemental Security Income; or a document issued by a State agency, like a vocational rehabilitation agency.
+- A document issued by a federal agency, such as the Veterans Affairs administration, Social Security Disability Income, or Supplemental Security Income; or a document issued by a state agency, such as a vocational rehabilitation agency

-An Access Pass must be obtained in person from a participating Federal recreation site or office.
+An access pass can be obtained in person from a participating federal recreation site or office.
 Examples include the following:

 - Bureau of Land Management